 When in Rome … Visit the Roman Site of Ostia Antica and Town of Ostia

-With its impressive Forum, large baths complex and more than one Mithraeum (a temple of Mithras); you will need a good half day or more to walk around the Ostia ruins at leisure.
+With its impressive Forum, large baths complex and more than one Mithraeum (a temple of Mithras).
+You will need a good half day or more to walk around the Ostia ruins at leisure.

 Almost all ruins of Ostia Antica were unearthed in the 19th and the first half of the 20th century.
 The first systematic excavations, initiated by pope Pius VII, were carried out by Petrini in the years 1801-1805.

 As opposed to Ostia Antica, Ostia is a large neighborhood in the XIII Municipio of the comune of Rome, Italy.
 Ostia (also called Ostia Lido or Lido di Roma) is also the only municipio of Rome on the Tyrrhenian Sea.

-Get off the regular metro at Piramide, go up the escalator, turn immediately left and down the steps into the Roma-Lido station.
-Trains also leave at station Magliana, but we advise Piramide: this way you’re sure to find a seat on the train.
+Get off the regular metro at Piramide, go up the escalator, turn immediately left.
+Then go down the steps into the Roma-Lido station.
+Trains also leave at station Magliana.
+But we advise Piramide: this way you’re sure to find a seat on the train.

 The town of Ostia Lido today is a very different place.
 A place popular with tourists and young people, Ostia is now a modern, tourist driven resort.
 Although it may not be everyone’s cup of tea, it can’t be denied that it has a very cool party scene during the summer.

 By night many Romans venture out to mingle and party in one of the many clubs on the Ostia main sea strip.
 If you want to experience the fantastic nightlife at Ostia why not rent a Rome apartments or Rome hotels and take a short break.

-The season in Ostia starts picking up around May and in June when most of the clubs start opening their doors to Romans and tourists with their open air dance floors.
+The season in Ostia starts picking up around May.
+In June most of the clubs start opening their doors to Romans and tourists.
+There are open air dance floors.